denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 modalities.
 The next section of this chapter deals with the analytic tradition of discussing media in terms of analog and digital representation (via Nelson Goodman and John Haugeland).
-My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout (by the formal definition).
-Furthermore, digitality depends on "reliable processes of copying and preservation," (properties that can mean something different to a philosopher than to a librarian).
+My summary of that tradition shows that language and text are already in a sense "born digital," that is, discrete and differentiated throughout.
+Furthermore, digitality depends on "reliable processes of copying and preservation"--processes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
-That structure is further imposed onto the media "consumer," and does necessarily constitute a property of the medium itself, manifesting in specific technological affordances.
+That structure is further imposed onto the media "consumer."
+It does not necessarily constitute a property of the medium itself, manifesting in specific technological affordances.
 "Is it copyable?" becomes "can I copy it?"
 The chapter ends with a history of Morse, Hughes, and Baudot character encodings, where the dichotomy between digital and analog is